 Requests for cover or changes to your insurance are not effective until they are confirmed by us.

 Conflicts of Interest

-We are part of the Global Risk Partners Limited (GRP) group which comprises a number of insurance intermediaries.
+We are part of the Brown & Brown (Europe) Limited group of companies (Brown & Brown Europe) which comprises a number of insurance intermediaries.
 You can find details of these at www.bbrown.com.
-We may sometimes approach other GRP group companies to provide quotes and may recommend their products if they are assessed to meet your needs.
+We may sometimes approach other Brown & Brown Europe companies to provide quotes and may recommend their products if they are assessed to meet your needs.
 We will tell you if this is the case.
 All Brown & Brown Europe firms involved in a placement may be remunerated.

-No firms within the GRP group have any direct or indirect shareholdings in any insurers.
+No firms within Brown & Brown Europe have any direct or indirect shareholdings in any insurers.

 Nothing in this agreement overrides or discharges our duty to place your interests before all other considerations nor shall this agreement override any legal or regulatory requirements which may apply to us prevailing from time to time regarding your insurance or reinsurance business or the handling of claims.

 It is our policy to promote the highest standard of service for our clients.
 We endeavour to ensure that all complaints are resolved satisfactorily and in a timely manner.
 If you have a complaint about our services, you may contact the member of our staff with whom you normally deal.
 Alternatively, please contact us at the address below:

 You may make your complaint either orally or in writing.
 We will acknowledge receipt of your complaint promptly in writing and give you our response at the time if we can.
 If following receipt of our final response or after eight weeks if we have not yet provided you with our final response, if you are an eligible complainant, you have the right to refer your complaint to the Financial Ombudsman Service (FOS) at Exchange Tower, London, E14 9SR Tel: 0800 023 4567.
 Further information is available on their website (www.financial-ombudsman.org.uk).